dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * who knows prof: Misha Gronas?
 * he always has crazy ideas - his last was outsourcing streaming videos of talks/events
 * will send out assignment on canvas
+* broader the potential problem space and broaden the technology space as  well thorugh the first couple of weeks of exploration - goal is to be fun